pingcap/tidb/docs/design/2022-06-22-foreign-key.md

 alter  table t2 add foreign key fk(a) references t1(id) ON DELETE CASCADE;
 ```

-Just like create table, we should validate first, and return error if the conditions for creating foreign keys are not met, and also need to do double-check.
+Just like create table, we should validate first, and return an error if the conditions for creating foreign keys are not met, and also need to double-check.

-When build `TableInfo`, we need to auto create an index for foreign key columns if there is no index cover foreign key columns.
+When building `TableInfo`, we need to auto-create an index for foreign key columns if there are no index cover foreign key columns.
-And this is divides the problem into two cases:
+And this divides the problem into two cases:
-- Case-1: No need to create index automatically, and only add foreign key constraint.
+- Case-1: No need to create an index automatically, and only add the foreign key constraint.
-- Case-2: Need auto create index for foreign key
+- Case-2: Need auto-create index for foreign key

 #### Case-1: Only add foreign key constrain

-The DDL owner handle add foreign key constrain step is:
+The DDL owner handle adds foreign key constrain step is:

-1. None -> Write Only: add foreign key constrain which state is `write-only` into table.
+1. None -> Write Only: add foreign key constraint which state is `write-only` into the table.
-3. Write Only - Write Reorg: check all row in the table whether has related foreign key exists in reference table, we can use following SQL to check:
+3. Write Only - Write Reorg: check all rows in the table whether has related foreign key exists in the reference table, we can use the following SQL to check:
    ```sql
    select 1 from t2 where t2.a is not null and t2.a not in (select id from t1) limit 1;
    ```
-   The expected result is `empty`, otherwise, an error is returned and cancel the ddl job.
+   The expected result is `empty`, otherwise, an error is returned and cancels the DDL job.
-4. Write Reorg -> Public: update the foreign key constrain state to `public`.
+4. Write Reorg -> Public: update the foreign key constraint state to `public`.

-A problem is, How the DML treat the foreign key with on delete/update cascade behaviour which state is non-public?
+A problem is, How the DML treat the foreign key on delete/update cascade behaviour in which state is non-public?
 Here is an example:

 ```sql